crysiss/holo-alfa/clarity-call.md

 layout: page
 title: Not enough sales on your Shopify store?
 permalink: /clarity-call/
+summary: Not enough sales on your Shopify store and you don't know why?
+What if you were certain where your Shopify site needed to be touched up so that more people could move smoothly through it and check out?
+Well, I can help with that.
 ---

 You are unsure why the visitors to your Shopify store buy less than you expect them to.
 And you want to find out, but there is just too much information, from too many sources!